-Blockchain technology offers a way to people, who may not know each other, to trust each other through a record that is based upon the approval of everyone involved.
+Blockchain technology offers a way to people who may not know each other to trust each other through a record that is based upon the approval of everyone involved.
 This result is achieved by the innovative use of cryptography and distributed ledger technology.
-This article endeavours to set out the background, to explain the technological foundations and practical implications, and to showcase potential applications of this innovative technology.

-When transferring a tangible asset, e.g. an apple, from one person to another we usually validate the transaction through taking possession of the physical good.
-However, with digital goods, which are usually reproducible at very low costs and ubiquitous (not tied to one place and found everywhere at the same time), the correct allocation of goods to the respective owner is more difficult.
-Therefore, allocation requires a more sophisticated system of authentication, in order to prevent the double-spending of digital money or double-selling of goods.
-This can be achieved by the blockchain technology which – through the innovative use of cryptography and distributed ledger technology – makes it impossible to double-spend digital goods that are being stored on the blockchain (such as paying twice with e.g. bitcoins).
+When transferring a tangible asset, such as an apple, from one person to another, we usually validate the transaction through taking possession of the physical good.
+But with digital goods, which are intangible, usually reproducible at very low costs and ubiquitous (not tied to one place and found everywhere at the same time), the correct allocation of goods to the respective owner is more difficult.

-Avoiding these flaws, cutting transaction costs, and providing accessibility is where blockchain technology shines.
-The decentralised, open and cryptographic nature of blockchain technology allows people to trust each other and to directly transact peer-to-peer, making intermediaries and third parties obsolete.
+Avoiding these flaws, cutting transaction costs and providing accessibility is where blockchain technology shines.
+The decentralised, open and cryptographic nature of the blockchain allows people to trust each other and to directly transact peer-to-peer, making intermediaries and third parties obsolete.